-Figure 13: Transportation Disadvantaged Population (Lawrence)
+Figure 12: Transportation Disadvantaged Population Calculated for the City of Lawrence

 Transportation Disadvantaged Population scoring is comprised of US Census Bureau American Community Survey (ACS) data and Community Development Block Group (CDBG) income data.
 2018 ACS data includes: people who have a disability, people who have less than a high school education, minorities, single parent households, zero vehicle households, and population under 18 and over 65.
 Higher points indicate a greater deviation from the regional average.